guustflater13/Robot-Arm/README.md

 # Robot-Arm
-I want to use an android OS to connect over ethernet with the raspberry and control the Robot Arm Robot Arm using:
+I want to use an android OS to connect over ethernet with the raspberry and control the Robot Arm using:

 Android phone,
 Raspberrry Pi with Raspbian,